Jochyoua/MCSF/README.md

 This is my first plugin I've ever made and I'm going to try to keep it updated for as long as possible.
 Currently this plugin has been tested with Minecraft Java edition versions 1.8.8 through 1.15.2.

-Download latest version from Spigot
+Download latest version from [SpigotMC.org](https://www.spigotmc.org/resources/54115/)

 MCSF is a swear filter that enables your server to let users personally toggle their filter status.
 That means users who feel as if they don't need to have a swear filter could toggle it on/off whenever they please.
 # FEATURES: